jguegant/tech.blog/content/C++/sfinae-introduction.md

 	// Thanks to the "fake evaluation" of the sizeof operator. char arrayTest[sizeof(f())];
     std::cout << sizeof(f()) << std::endl; // Output 42.
 But wait!
 If we can manipulate some compile-time integers, couldn't we do some compile-time comparison?
-The answer is: absolutely yes my dear!
+The answer is: absolutely yes, my dear reader!
 Here we are:

 	:::c++
-	typedef char yes;
-	typedef yes no[2];
+	typedef char yes; // Size: 1 byte. typedef yes no[2]; // Size: 2 bytes.

-	yes& f1();
+	// Two functions using our type with different size. yes& f1();
 	no& f2();